 Beser Bay and Morning Star homestays.
 The main photo above is a blue day view of nearby Gam Bay.
 We put it there instead of a photo of the homestay itself because the weather has been overcast or rainy overcast on all the occasions that we’ve visited, so our photos don’t show the place at its beautiful blue best.

 Ano Homestay has three private, over-water bungalows.
-One small one that sleeps 2 and two large ones that sleep 3.
 All bungalows are equipped with mattresses on the floor and the usual sheets, pillows, bolsters and a mosquito net.
 The bungalow verandahs have a small table and chairs and face away from the homestay toward Gam Bay – the view makes you feel like you’re all alone out there.